kevinkhill/lavacharts/README.md

 ## Laravel
-To integrate lavacharts into Laravel, a ServiceProvider has been included.
+To integrate lavacharts into Laravel, a ServiceProvider and Facade have been included.

 ### Laravel 5.x
 Register Lavacharts in your app by adding this line to the end of the providers array in ```config/app.php```: